 |relative density||13.546 (at 20°C)|

 Mercury has been known since ancient times and is named after the planet Mercury and after Mercurius, the Roman messenger of the Gods.
 Its chemical symbol (Hg) comes from the Latin hydragyrum, "liquid silver," which has also given rise to the name "quicksilver."

-Most of the world's mercury is obtained from the bright red mineral cinnabar (mercury sulfide) and is chiefly found in rocks that are associated with volcanic action.
+Most of the world's mercury is obtained from the mineral cinnabar and is chiefly found in rocks that are associated with volcanic action.
 It also occurs as calomel and rarely as the metal.
 In recent years, world production has fallen as reserves have become depleted.
 Italy, Slovenia, the United States and Mexico, which were formerly leading producers have been largely mined out.
 Most mercury production today takes place in Spain, Kyrgyzstan, China, and Tajikistan.

 The vapor is cooled and metallic mercury condenses out.

 Mercury (II) fulminate (Hg[ONC]2) is a white crystalline solid, sensitive to percussion, and used as a detonator.
 It is prepared by dissolving mercury in concentrated nitric acid (HNO3) and pouring the solution in ethanol (C2H5OH).
 Mercury (II) fulminate and mercury (II) cyanate (Hg[OCN]2) are isomers.

 Mercury (II) chloride (HgCl2), or corrosive sublimate, is a colorless crystalline solid prepared by direct synthesis.
 Although highly toxic, it is used in dilute solution as an antiseptic, and also as a fungicide and a polymerization agent.
 Melting point 276°C, boiling point 302°C.